ITEC660/Homework-4/README.md

     ```

-    1. Deploy your code
+    2. Deploy your code

     ```bash
     git push heroku main

     ```

-    1. Ensure that at least one instance of the app is running
+    3. Ensure that at least one instance of the app is running

     ```bash
     heroku ps:scale web=1

     ```

-    1. Open your first web app
+    4. Open your first web app

     ```bash
     heroku open

     ```

-    1. Congratulations!
+    5. Congratulations!
 You just created your sample cloud app.

     Now you’re ready to create your first Heroku app.
 In this step, you will prepare a sample application that’s ready to be deployed to Heroku.

-6. Update your “**webapp.js**” code
+7. Update your “**webapp.js**” code
-    1. Update the line of **app.listen(8002)**; with the below:
+    1. Update the line of **app.listen(8002)**; with the code below, so, Heroku can assign any available port during runtime:

     ```bash
-    //If runs on Heroku assign a dynamic port number let port = process.env.PORT;
+    //If the code runs on Heroku, assign a dynamic port number let port = process.env.PORT;

-    //If runs locally assign 8002 static port if (port == null || port == "") {
+    //If it runs locally assign 8002 static port if (port == null || port == "") {
       port = 8002;
     }
     app.listen(port);
     ```

-    1. So, Heroku can assign any available port during runtime
-7. Add a new file to your “**webapp**” repository,
+8. Add a new file to your “**webapp**” repository,
     1. Create the file named “**Procfile**” with no extensions in the filename (don't use .txt, .js etc.) and you will see the **heroku** icon in your code console.
     2. Content of the file should have the following one line